BlogApp Experience

 Mobile app surveys are an excellent point of contact with your customers.
 Don't shy away from open-ended survey questions, as long as they're well-designed—they'll let you hear your customers' voices.

-You can also turn your surveys into a mini contact form.
-For example, when you run a new customer survey, ask them if they’d like to be contacted by your customer support at the end.
+You can also turn your surveys into mini contact forms.
+For example, when you run a new customer survey, ask if they'd like to be contacted by customer support at the end.

 Give your customers all the attention they need to prevent churn with the new customer survey: